raduonem/test/README.md

 # test
-This is just a test repository for hello-world with private access.
+This is just a test repository for hello-world with public access.
+I've just made some changes.